fmbenhassine/gossed/README.md

 # Example: plot some random numbers

-The following command writes random number to the standard output every second.
+The following command writes random numbers to the standard output every second.
 These numbers can be piped out to `ssed` and rendered in a real time chart:

 ```shell